Texans' Azeez Al-Shaair suspended 3 games without pay after violent hit on Trevor Lawrence

 “Your lack of sportsmanship and respect for the game of football and all those who play, coach, and enjoy watching it, is troubling and does not reflect the core values of the NFL," Runyan told Al-Shaair in the letter.
 "Your continued disregard for NFL playing rules puts the health and safety of both you and your opponents in jeopardy and will not be tolerated.”

+“The most important thing is the health and safety of the players and the health and well being of Trevor and hopefully Trevor is going to be OK,” Caserio said.
+“But to speak on Azeez’s intentionality about what he intended to do and some of the comments that have been made quite frankly, it’s embarrassing.
+So we’re going to support Azeez.
+We love everything about him.
+We’re glad he’s a part of this team.”

-Al-Shaair apologized to Lawrence in a long post on X Monday, where he said first said he didn't see Lawrence sliding until "it was too late" and that it happened "in the blink of an eye" before saying he was sorry for the hit.
+Al-Shaair apologized to Lawrence in a long post on X on Monday, where he said he didn't see Lawrence sliding until "it was too late" and that it happened "in the blink of an eye" before saying he was sorry for the hit.

 Jaguars coach Doug Pederson said Sunday it was a play that "really has no business being in our league," and said Monday that the team is considering shutting Lawrence down for the season.